I Heart NJ: Plot

 When Ted and Marshall return, Ted confronts Stella about moving to New Jersey.
 They get into an argument comparing New York to New Jersey.
 Lily suggests that Stella will grow to love New York just like Marshall did.
 Marshall reveals that he actually hates New York, which feels cramped for someone of his large stature, much to Lily's shock.
 Ted refuses to relent, and Stella storms out.
 Ted goes to find her and finds Lucy, who was woken up by the argument.
 Ted reads Lucy a bedtime story and, realizing that Stella has to put her first, agrees to move to New Jersey.

 Robin calls her old studio and asks for her job back.
 Her producer agrees, but only if she can make it to the studio in time for the broadcast in half an hour.
-She steals Stella's daughter's bicycle and sets off, performing a number of increasingly improbable stunts in order to make it to the studio in time.
+She steals Lucy's bicycle and sets off, performing a number of increasingly improbable stunts in order to make it to the studio in time.
 After her first story contains a terrible pun, she decides she was right to quit and leaves.
 Barney and Lily watch the broadcast happily and Lily fist bumps Barney for helping her help Robin.
 Barney quickly makes another bad joke and asks for a high five, which he does not receive, keeping his hand raised until he receives one, and continues to ask when the group gets to the bar.
 Robin reveals she did not get the job she auditioned for but was offered another, and is going to move to Japan.
 Barney, shocked, lowers his hand.